galaxyproject/training-material/topics/ecology/tutorials/PAMPA-toolsuite-tutorial/tutorial.md

 {: .hands_on}

 See the previous part 3.
 1. 2.
 Create and read plots to get details on output PNG files.
-As the interest variable is ```Abundance```, the plot with a purple line represents raw abundance: the sum of all abundances of the studied species for one year.
+As the interest variable is "Abundance", the plot with a purple line represents raw abundance: the sum of all abundances of the studied species for one year.

 ![BITS population analysis plots](../../images/PAMPA-toolsuite-tutorial/BITS.png "BITS population analysis plots")